carolbuckingham/developmentlogs/Week13Task1.md

     - existing and potential campsites
 - description (single line)
 - other comments (multiline)
+7. In the Appearance tab, you can change the colours and background imagery using Esri provided themes or creating your own.
+I chose the dark grey-brown theme and edited it to have a green background since we're giving off nature vibes!

 #### QUESTION FORMATTING
 For each of the questions, start in the add tab: